Chinmay-KB/project-faccination/README.md

 * Navigate to cloned folder -> client/auth0-web
 * npm install
 * npm run start
-* API will be available at localhost with port 3000.
+* App will be available at localhost with port 3000.